jhu-dvrk/dvrk-readthedocs/docs/pages/introduction/what_is_it.rst

    retired da Vinci systems
 2. Controllers, software and some support from the dVRK group at the Johns Hopkins University (all open source)
-3. Computers are not provided along the dVRK controllers.
+3. Computers are not provided with the dVRK controllers.
 PC and hardware setup, configuration and calibration are performed by the dVRK owner